 There is one major difference between those 2 Jokers.

-You might argue that all of his kills were driven by passion, unjustice, self-preservation or revenge, therefore, he can’t be viewed as nihilistic.
+You might argue that all of his kills were driven by passion, injustice, self-preservation, or revenge, therefore, he can’t be viewed as nihilistic.
 But he never said he killed those people because they were bad people.
 He doesn’t view his kills as morally good or justified.
 He did it because it was funny.

 The joke is humanity’s willingness to bend morality by its favor.

-Like he exists in the world that makes no sense and finally he accepts that.
+Like he exists in a world that makes no sense and finally he accepts that.